markeyser/colorless-green/docs/blog/posts/2025-10-20-why-graphmert-matters.md

 * **LLMs** are used for what they do best: creative tasks, summarization, and providing a natural language interface.
 * **Neurosymbolic models** like GraphMERT are used for what *they* do best: building and reasoning over structured, factual knowledge bases.

-> [!NOTE]
-> **Caveats and Nuances**
->
+!!! note "Caveats and Nuances"
-> 1. **Not LLM-Free:** The GraphMERT pipeline *does* use a helper LLM for auxiliary tasks like initial entity discovery and combining predicted tokens into phrases.
+    1. **Not LLM-Free:** The GraphMERT pipeline *does* use a helper LLM for auxiliary tasks like initial entity discovery and combining predicted tokens into phrases.
 The core innovation is in the KG distillation and reasoning, not in being entirely LLM-free.
-> 2. **Seed Ontology:** The approach benefits from a pre-existing seed KG (like UMLS in the paper's demo).
+    2. **Seed Ontology:** The approach benefits from a pre-existing seed KG (like UMLS in the paper's demo).
 Its portability to domains without mature schemas is an open question.
-> 3. **Single Domain:** The impressive results are so far demonstrated on a single, albeit complex, domain corpus.
+    3. **Single Domain:** The impressive results are so far demonstrated on a single, albeit complex, domain corpus.

 This isn't the end of LLMs.
 But it is a powerful reminder that the future of AI is not a monolith.
 It's a diverse ecosystem of specialized tools, and the "forgotten" encoder, fused with the power of symbolic reasoning, is poised to make a dramatic and impactful comeback.